-The framework takes into account the large geography of Los Angeles and supports implementation by calling for stationary vendors in commercial and industrial areas and liability insurance indemnifying the city, property owners and business improvement districts (BID).
+The framework supports implementation by calling for stationary vendors in commercial and industrial areas and liability insurance indemnifying the city, property owners and business improvement districts (BID).
 It also limits the amount of vendors to two per city block.
 These are smart provisions that we support.